dragonhunt02/v-sekai-game/README.md

 ## How do I help contribute? :books:

-V-Sekai requires our [custom Godot Engine fork](https://github.com/v-sekai/godot) found under the `groups-4.2` branch.
+V-Sekai requires our [custom Godot Engine fork](https://github.com/V-Sekai/world-godot).
 For information about building the Godot Engine, see the [official documentation](https://docs.godotengine.org/en/latest/contributing/development/compiling/).

 ## Contributors ✨